zupo/awesome-pytest-speedup/README.md

 Hot take: you don't *always* have to run all tests:

 * [`pytest-skip-slow`](https://pypi.org/project/pytest-skip-slow/) Skip known slow tests by adding the `@pytest.mark.slow` decorator.
-Do it on local dev and potentially in CI branch runs.
-Run all tests in main CI run with `--slow`.
+Do it in local dev and potentially in CI branch runs.
+Run all tests in the main CI run with `--slow`.
-* [`pytest-incremental`](https://pypi.org/project/pytest-incremental/) analyses your codebase & file modifications between test runs to decide which tests need to be run.
-Useful for local development, but also in CI: only run the full suite after diff-suite is green, and save some CPU minutes.
+* [`pytest-incremental`](https://pypi.org/project/pytest-incremental/) analyses your codebase and file modifications between test runs to decide which tests need to be run.
+Useful for local development, but also in CI: only run the full suite after diff-suite is green and save some CPU minutes.
 * [`pytest-testmon`](https://pypi.org/project/pytest-testmon/) does the same, but using [a smarter algorithm](https://testmon.org/determining-affected-tests.html) that includes looking into coverage report to decide which tests should run for a certain line change.

 # How do you write your tests?

 ## Network access

 Unit tests rarely need to access the Internet.
-Any network traffic is usually [mocked](https://realpython.com/testing-third-party-apis-with-mocks/), to be able to test various [responses](https://pypi.org/project/responses/), and to ensure tests are fasts by not having to wait for responses.
+Any network traffic is usually [mocked](https://realpython.com/testing-third-party-apis-with-mocks/) to be able to test various [responses](https://pypi.org/project/responses/) and to ensure tests are fast by not having to wait for responses.

-However, often we don't even realize that the code being tests is using the network.
-Maybe someone added support for loading profile pics from Gravatar and now a bunch of tests are pinging Gravatar API under the hood.
+However, often we don't even realize that the code being tested is using the network.
+Maybe someone added support for loading profile pics from Gravatar and now a bunch of tests are pinging the Gravatar API under the hood.

-[`pytest-socket`](https://pypi.org/project/pytest-socket/) is a great plugin to prevent inadvertent Internet access.
+[`pytest-socket`](https://pypi.org/project/pytest-socket/) is a great plugin to prevent inadvertent internet access.
 Straightforward to use and with a bunch of escape hatches for those rare cases when you do in fact need network access in your test code.

 ## Disk access